What is the Women’s Declaration?

 New York Launch - March 2019

 A launch event for the Women’s Declaration took place on 15th March 2019 in midtown Manhatten, New York.
 Speakers included OBJECT members Prof. Sheila Jeffreys and Dr Heather Brunskell-Evans, plus lawyer and academic Maureen O’Hara.
 They explained the necessity of the declaration; described the problem with the language and ideology of ‘gender identity’ creeping into international human rights documents; and advised and encouraged women worldwide on how to resist the erasure of our human rights and sex-based legal protections.
 Watch the launch event here, as filmed by Women’s Liberation Radio News.

 Spread Word of the Women’s Declaration!

 We encourage everyone to spread word of the Women’s Declaration (perhaps by arranging your own launch event or meeting, big or small) in your own town/region/country to raise awareness of the need to protect and preserve women’s sex-based rights worldwide.

-Donate to support the launch of the Women’s Declaration
+Donate to support promotion of the Women’s Declaration

-Please consider donating to contribute towards the publicity and launch expenses of the Women’s Declaration.
+Please consider donating to this fundraiser for money to produce flyers and cards promoting the Women’s Declaration.

 Translations of the Women’s Declaration

 We want the Women’s Declaration (or a short summary) to be translated into as many languages as possible, so that word can be spread across the globe, and women worldwide can speak up for women’s sex-based rights in their own mother tongue.

 Please follow this link if you are able to help to translate a short summary of the Women’s Declaration.